apache/fury-site/docs/object-serialization/java/schema-evolution.md

 `DeflaterMetaCompressor` is the default metadata compressor.
 If a compatible reader uses a custom `MetaCompressor`, implement `decompress(byte[], int, int, int maxOutputSize)` and enforce the output limit before allocating the declared output, or incrementally during decompression.
-Custom compressors that only implement the unbounded three-argument method fail bounded metadata reads before decompression starts.
 See [Configuration](configuration.md#custom-metadata-compressors) for the required reader setup.

 ## Meta Sharing